HHS/simpler-grants-gov/documentation/milestones/individual_milestones/get_opportunities.md

 *Does this milestone involve delivering any content that needs translation?*

+Yes, portions of the API user guide and docs will need to be translated.

 *If so, when will English-language content be locked?
 Then when will translation be started and completed?*

+Timeline and strategy for translation is still TBD.

 ### Services going into PROD for the first time
 <!-- Required -->